Manage instances

 Use monitoring service

-You can view MySQL slow queries using the log explorer provided by KakaoCloud's monitoring service.
+You can check MySQL slow queries through the log explorer in the KakaoCloud Monitoring service.

 -